 "I've had many highs and lows between then and now.
 I don't think anxiety ever really goes away—it's just something you have to learn to manage.

-"The right combination of medication and talk therapy have been my number one line of defense.
+"The right combination of medication and talk therapy has been my number one line of defense.
 The things I have learned about myself, how I see the world, and how to better manage my anxiety during therapy is priceless.
 Having an objective observer to help you through is essential.

 "Of course, a pill can only take you so far and (unfortunately!) my therapist is not on call 24/7, so I've had to add other things to my 'toolbox' in order to keep my anxiety in check: having a creative outlet, journaling, essential oils, long baths and showers, deep breathing, the 5/5/5 exercise (will this affect me five days from now, five months from now, or five years from now?), walking and playing with my dogs, being outside, and putting extra effort into my clothing and beauty routine.